Online Firefighting on Cactus Graphs: Cactus graphs

-\begin{observation}\fullversion{[Properties of $\algCactus$]}\vlabel{obs:algCactus} When the input graph is a cactus graph, by the definition of $\algCactus$: \begin{enumerate}[(a)] \item \vlabel{obs:algCactusNoChain} Consider all cycles intersecting the path from $r$ to an arbitrary vertex $v$.
+\begin{observation}[Properties of $\algCactus$] When the input graph is a cactus graph, by the definition of $\algCactus$: \begin{enumerate}[(a)] \item Consider all cycles intersecting a path from $r$ to an arbitrary vertex $v$.
 The only cycle that is possible to be broken by \cactusBreakCycle is the one closest to $r$.
 This is because, for every vertex $u$ on this cycle $C$, we have $\weight(u) \leq \sqrt{n}$, which is insufficient to invoke another \cactusBreakCycle procedure.